 In our previous tutorial, we discussed how to compress and decompress files using gzip and bzip2 programs.
-In this tutorial, we are going to learn how to archive files and directories in Linux.
+Today, we are going to learn how to archive files and directories in Linux.
 Aren't archiving and compressing same?
 Some of you might often think these terms refers the same meaning.
 But, both are completely different.
 Archiving is the process of the combining multiple files and directories (same or different size) into one file.
 On the other hand, compressing is the process of reducing the size of of a file(s) or directory(s).
 Archiving is often used as part of the system backups or when moving the data from one system to another.
 Hope you understand the difference between archiving and compressing.
-Now, let us get into the topic.
+Now, let us get to the topic.

 Archive files and directories In Linux